MannixSuo/docs/_posts/2019-10-16-Application Layer.md

         Readers who are interested in learning about the other FTP commands and replies are encouraged to read `RFC 959`.

 4. Electronic Mail in the internet

+    * Modern e-mail has many powerful features, including messages with attachments, hyperlinks, HTML-formatted text, and embedded photos.

+    Simple Mail Transfer Protocol (SMTP)

+    * SMTP is the principal application-layer protocol for Internet electronic mail.
+It uses the reliable data transfer service of TCP to transfer mail from the sender’s mail server to the recipient’s mail server.
+As with most application-layer protocols, SMTP has two sides: a client side, which executes on the sender’s mail server, and a server side, which executes on the recipient’s mail server.
+Both the client and server sides of SMTP run on every mail server.
+When a mail server sends mail to other mail servers, it acts as an SMTP client.
+When a mail server receives mail from other mail servers, it acts as an SMTP server.

+    1. SMTP

+        * SMTP, defined in `RFC 5321`, is at the heart of Internet electronic mail.
+        * TCP port 25.
+        * SMTP clients and servers introduce themselves before transferring information.
+        * Let’s next take a look at an example transcript of messages exchanged between an SMTP client (C) and an SMTP server (S).The following transcript begins as soon as the TCP connection is established.

+                S: 220 hamburger.edu
+                C: HELO crepes.fr
+                S: 250 Hello crepes.fr, pleased to meet you
+                C: MAIL FROM: <alice@crepes.fr>
+                S: 250 alice@crepes.fr ...
+Sender ok
+                C: RCPT TO: <bob@hamburger.edu>
+                S: 250 bob@hamburger.edu ...
+Recipient ok
+                C: DATA
+                S: 354 Enter mail, end with “.” on a line by itself
+                C: Do you like ketchup?
+                C: How about pickles?
+                C: .
+                S: 250 Message accepted for delivery
+                C: QUIT
+                S: 221 hamburger.edu closing connection

+        * SMTP uses persistent connections: If the sending mail server has several messages to send to the same receiving mail server, it can send all of the messages over the same TCP connection.

+    2. Comparsion with HTTP

+        Common:

+        * Both protocols are used to transfer files from one host to another:HTTP transfers files (also called objects) from a Web server to a Web client (typically a browser); SMTP transfers files (that is, e-mail messages) from one mail server to another mail server.
+        * When transferring the files, both persistent HTTP and SMTP use persistent connections.

+        Difference:

+        * HTTP is mainly a `pull protocol`—someone loads information on a Web server and users use HTTP to pull the information from the server at their convenience.
+        * SMTP is primarily a `push protocol`—the sending mail server pushes the file to the receiving mail server.
+In particular, the TCP connection is initiated by the machine that wants to send the file.
+        * SMTP requires each message, including the body of each message, to be in 7-bit ASCII format.
+If the message contains characters that are not 7-bit ASCII (for example, French characters with accents) or contains binary data (such as an image file), then the message has to be encoded into 7-bit ASCII.
+HTTP data does not impose this restriction.
+        * HTTP encapsulates each object in its own HTTP response message.
+Internet mail places all of the message’s objects into one message.

+    3. Mail Message Formats

+        This peripheral information is contained in a series of header lines, which are defined in RFC 5322.

+    4. Mail Access Protocols

+        * There are currently a number of popular mail access protocols, including Post Office Protocol—Version 3 (POP3), Internet Mail Access Protocol (IMAP), and HTTP.

+        POP3

+        * It is defined in [RFC 1939], which is short and quite readable.
+        * use port 110.

+        IMAP

+        * POP3 does not provide any means for a user to create remote folders and assign messages to folders.
+        * defined in [RFC 3501]
+        * An IMAP server will associate each message with a folder; when a message first arrives at the server, it is associated with the recipient’s INBOX folder.
+        * The IMAP protocol provides commands to allow users to create folders and move messages from one folder to another.
+IMAP also provides commands that allow users to search remote folders for messages matching specific criteria.
+        * Another important feature of IMAP is that it has commands that permit a user agent to obtain components of messages.

+        Web-Based Email

+        * With this service, the user agent is an ordinary Web browser, and the user communicates with its remote mailbox via HTTP.
+When a recipient, such as Bob, wants to access a message in his mailbox, the e-mail message is sent from Bob’s mail server to Bob’s browser using the HTTP protocol rather than the POP3 or IMAP protocol.
+When a sender, such as Alice, wants to send an e-mail message, the e-mail message is sent from her browser to her mail server over HTTP rather than over SMTP.
+Alice’s mail server, however, still sends messages to, and receives messages from, other mail servers using SMTP.

 5. DNS-The internet's Directory Service

 6. Peer-to-Peer Applications
 7. Socket Programing:Creating Network Applications
 8. Summary